jkettnl/ansible/README.md

 ### Inventories
 Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
-This source needs a special plugin and some configuration to do the magic of syncing the statefile.
-The plugin is in the provided execution environment and the config that you need to give in the _Source Variables_ are:
+This source is of type `Terraform State` and needs some configuration to do the magic of syncing the statefile.
+Use the provided execution environment and the config that you need to give in the `Source Variables` are:
 ```text
 plugin: cloud.terraform.terraform_state
 backend_type: remote